 She is also a fearless innovator, and during her time as commissioner, she established an Australian-first internship program with ABC Australia and a successful Victorian Film competition in partnership with leading Universities.
-She has also been called on present at international forums on the role of community and media in counter-terrorism policy.
+Helen has also been called on to present at international forums on the role of community and media in counter-terrorism policy.
 She was the first Victorian commissioner to create a strategy with the private sector, to reduce unconscious bias and tackle systemic employment issues.

 A respected national news broadcaster, she has extensive experience across several media organisations, and in her time as a presenter worked for all three Australian commercial networks and both public broadcasters.

 Helen has published several national editorials on issues surrounding the challenges faced by minority communities, is a regular radio commentator and authored a book titled 'Proud to Belong' on everyday multiculturalism.

 Helen is a captivating speaker, engaging audiences with her expertise in public policy development in diversity and inclusion, ethical leadership and self-empowerment.